ggandor/leap.nvim/README.md

 - As a convenience, at this point you can just start walking through the matches using `<enter>/<tab>` ([traversal mode](#traversal-mode)). [**#2**]
 - Else: enter `{c2}`.
-If the pair was not labeled, then voilà, you're already there (no need to be bothered by remaining labels, just continue editing).
+If the pair was not labeled, then voilà, you're already there.
+No need to be bothered by remaining labels, just continue editing.
   [**#1**]
 - Else: select a label.
 In case of multiple groups, first switch to the desired one, using `<space>/<tab>`. [**#3**, **#4**]